 The core of our offerings is the HSA, a financial account through which consumers spend and save long-term for healthcare expenses on a tax-advantaged basis.
-As of January 31, 2020, we administered 5.3 million HSAs, with balances totaling \$11.5 billion, which we call HSA Assets.
-During the years ended January 31, 2020 and 2019, we added approximately 1.5 million and 679,000 new HSAs, respectively.
-Also, as of January 31, 2020, we administered 7.4 million complementary CDBs.
-We refer to the aggregate number of HSAs and other CDBs on our platforms as Total Accounts, of which we had 12.8 million as of January 31, 2020.
+As of January 31, 2021, we administered 5.8 million HSAs, with balances totaling \$14.3 billion, which we call HSA Assets.
+During the fiscal years ended January 31, 2021 and 2020, we added approximately 0.7 million and 1.5 million new HSAs, respectively, which reflects in 2019 the WageWorks Acquisition.
+Also, as of January 31, 2021, we administered 7.0 million complementary CDBs.
+We refer to the aggregate number of HSAs and other CDBs on our platforms as Total Accounts, of which we had 12.8 million as of January 31, 2021.

 We reach consumers primarily through relationships with their employers, which we call Clients.
 We reach Clients primarily through a sales force that calls on Clients directly, relationships with benefits brokers and advisors, and integrated partnerships with a network of health plans, benefits administrators, benefits brokers and consultants, and retirement plan recordkeepers, which we call Network Partners.
-As of January 31, 2020, our platforms were integrated with 165 Network Partners, serving more than 100,000 Clients.
+As of January 31, 2021, our platforms were integrated with 174 Network Partners, and we serve approximately 100,000 Clients.

-We have grown our share of the growing HSA market from 4% in calendar year 2010 to 16% in 2019, including by 3% as a result of the acquisition of WageWorks on August 30, 2019.
+We have increased our share of the growing HSA market from 4% in calendar year 2010 to 16% in 2020, measured by HSA Assets.
 According to Devenir, today we are the largest HSA provider by accounts and second largest by assets.
 In addition, we believe we are the largest provider of other CDBs.
 We seek to differentiate ourselves through our proprietary technology, product breadth, ecosystem connectivity, and service-driven culture.
-Our proprietary technology is designed to help consumers optimize the value of their HSAs and other CDBs, as they gain confidence and skill in their management of financial responsibility for lifetime healthcare.
+Our proprietary technology is designed to help consumers optimize the value of their HSAs and other CDBs and gain confidence and skills in managing their healthcare costs as part of their financial security.

-Our ability to engage consumers is enhanced by our platforms' capacity to securely share data in both directions with others in the health, benefits, and retirement ecosystems, which we call Ecosystem Partners.
+Our ability to engage consumers is enhanced by our platforms' capacity to securely share data in both directions with others in the health, benefits, and retirement ecosystems.
 Our commuter benefits offering also leverages connectivity to an ecosystem of mass transit, ride hailing, and parking providers.
 These strengths reflect our "DEEP Purple" culture of remarkable service to customers and teammates, achieved by driving excellence, ethics, and process into everything we do.

 We earn revenue primarily from three sources: service, custodial, and interchange.
 We earn service revenue mainly from fees paid by Clients on a recurring per-account per-month basis.
 We earn custodial revenue mainly from HSA Assets held at our members' direction in federally insured cash deposits, insurance contracts or mutual funds, and from investment of Client-held funds.
 We earn interchange revenue mainly from fees paid by merchants on payments that our members make using our physical payment cards and virtual platforms.
-See "Key components of our results of operations" for additional information on our sources of revenue, including regarding the adverse impacts caused by the ongoing COVID-19 pandemic.
+See "Key components of our results of operations" for additional information on our sources of revenue, including the adverse impacts caused by the ongoing COVID-19 pandemic.

-On August 30, 2019, we completed the Acquisition of WageWorks and paid approximately \$2.0 billion in cash to WageWorks stockholders, financed through net borrowings of approximately \$1.22 billion under a new term loan facility and approximately \$816.9 million of cash on hand.
+On August 30, 2019, we completed the WageWorks Acquisition and paid approximately \$2.0 billion in cash to WageWorks stockholders, financed through net borrowings of approximately \$1.22 billion under a new term loan facility and approximately \$816.9 million of cash on hand.
+As a result of the WageWorks Acquisition, WageWorks Inc. became a wholly owned subsidiary of HealthEquity, Inc.